databrary/design/ridir-16/narrative.md

 (*Talk about Project 4 benefits -- provenance, sharing*)

 In turn, the project will enable new, integrative, multidisciplinary research that is at present difficult, time consuming, and prohibitively expensive to conduct.
-It will soon be possible for researchers who are interested in, for example, children's laughter, to search across the library for examples of children laughing.
+It may soon be possible for researchers who are interested in, for example, children's laughter, to search across the library for examples of children laughing.
 From the returned videos, the researcher may select only those with coded language transcripts or which show the children's face so that facial expressions can be coded.
 Based on summary, participant- and dataset-level metadata stored in Databrary, the researcher can evaluate the geographic (region of origin) and demographic (race, ethnicity, languages spoken, sex/gender) characteristics of the sample to ensure that it suits her needs.
 She notes that the sample includes many children from bilingual homes, and she makes a note to talk with the cultural anthropologist colleague she has been wanting to collaborate with.
 The researcher can compare code definitions from the set of shared coding manuals to determine whether she agrees with other researchers' definitions of what constitutes child laughter.
 In browsing the videos found in the search, the researcher discovers that one dataset includes codes related to children's gestures.
 The researcher hadn't considered coding motor behavior, but since a detailed coding manual was shared, she decides to select those materials, as well.
-Satisfied that the search has yielded useful data for her project, the researcher downloads a package consisting of the videos, coding files in the format of her choice, coding manuals, and other materials.
+Satisfied that the search has yielded useful data for her project, the researcher downloads the relevant videos, coding files in the format of her choice, coding manuals, and other materials.
-The researcher begins annotating the downloaded videos using her own coding scheme and since it is easy to do, the researcher shares the in-process coding files back to Databrary where the system keeps track of each update.
+The researcher begins annotating the downloaded videos using her own coding scheme and, since it is easy to do, the researcher shares the resulting coding files back to Databrary.
-When the researcher is ready to share, her layer of codes will be linked to the videos "borrowed" from the data library so that others can build upon these efforts.
+When the researcher is ready to share, her layer of codes can be linked to the videos "borrowed" from the data library so that others can build upon these efforts.

 We describe how this scenario can be realized in the Implementation Plan.